 Hi!
 I’m Linda Raven.

-I offer personal radical life coaching and group classes on Embodiment as Liberation for rebels who are feeling stuck in their lives and want to experience a life with more meaning.
+I offer personal radical life coaching and workshops on Embodied Liberation for rebels who are feeling stuck in their lives and want to experience a life with more meaning.
 I support them in getting curious about what has held them back previously and invite them to take small steps towards transformation.

 I believe that you are awesome and have incredible gifts to offer the world.
 Dysfunction in society (ie. unchecked capitalism, colonization, etc) disconnected us from each other, the Earth and the wisdom in our own bodies.
 We can rebuild these connections through deliberate practices.
 This process can be deep, complicated and difficult.
 Just as with house cleaning, sometimes it gets messier before it gets clearer.
 We need to go through the muck, before we get to the clarity.
 When we give ourselves compassion, we understand that we have really good reasons for doing what we are doing, even if our choices now seem out of line with what we say we want.
 Once we compassionately understand what we are doing now, we can do even better.